Yogesh21v/face-analysis-pipeline/README.md

 Rekognition: age range, gender, top emotion, smile/glasses/eyes-open, and more, stored per-image in DynamoDB and queryable through a small REST API.

-## About this rebuild

-This is a solo project.
-Unlike the other repos in this account, I didn't have my original project report or code on hand when rebuilding this one — so instead of reconstructing from real documentation, this is written from memory of the project's scope: a solo AWS project using Rekognition for face detection, with an S3 → Lambda pipeline and DynamoDB storing results.
-The specific file layout, API shape, and implementation details below are mine (freshly written and tested), not a recovery of the original code — I'm flagging that distinction clearly since I don't have the original to compare against.

 ## Architecture

 ```